pranigopu/sentiMiner/README.md

 - Click the button of the pinned extension to view the popup and enter commands

 ## How to use
-The popup of the extension has three input boxes.
-The first input denotes the HTML element (in lowercase only) that you want to extract from the current webpage's DOM, such as _p_, _div_, _h1_...
-The second input denotes the particular command you want to perform on the scraped data.
-The command list is as follows (in lowercase only):
+The popup of the extension has three inputs.
+The first input is a text input that denotes the HTML element (in lowercase only) that you want to extract from the current webpage's DOM, such as _p_, _div_, _h1_...
+The default options (available in the data list for the input) are "Paragraph" and "Sentence", both of which involve scraping the current webpage's paragraph elements.
+In "Paragraph", the data rows are for each paragraph element's content, while in "Sentence", the data rows are for each sentence in the overall content (obtained by sentence tokenization).
+<br><br>
+The second input is a dropdown menu that contains the commands you you can perform on the scraped data.
+The command list is as follows:

 **Testing functions...**<br>

-- scrape _(to simply perform scraping and obtain the data as CSV in the subdirectory "backend/data")_
+- Scrape _(to simply perform scraping and obtain the data as CSV in the subdirectory "backend/data")_
-- format _(to simply perform text formatting and obtain the data as CSV in the subdirectory "backend/data")_
+- Format _(to simply perform text formatting and obtain the data as CSV in the subdirectory "backend/data")_
-- clean _(to simply perform stopword removal and obtain the data as CSV in the subdirectory "backend/data")_
+- Clean _(to simply perform stopword removal and obtain the data as CSV in the subdirectory "backend/data")_
-- normalize _(to simply perform text mining and lemmatization and obtain the data as CSV in the subdirectory "backend/data")_
+- Normalize _(to simply perform text mining and lemmatization and obtain the data as CSV in the subdirectory "backend/data")_

 **End-user functions...**<br>

-- summarize _(to obtain the word cloud and word frequency bar graph for the normalized data)_
+- Summarize _(to obtain the word cloud and word frequency bar graph for the normalized data)_
-- analyze _(to obtain bipolar sentiment analysis summary and fine grained analysis of sentiment polarities)_<br>_(Note that sentiment analysis is done element by element.
+- Analyze _(to obtain bipolar sentiment analysis summary and fine grained analysis of sentiment polarities)_<br>_(Note that sentiment analysis is done element by element.
 For example, if you have scraped paragraphs using **p** in the first input, the sentiment analysis will be done for each paragraph)_

 The third input denotes the particular option you want to add to the command.
 The option list is as follows, for each command that has options:

-**summarize**<br>
+**Summarize**<br>

 - wordcloud _(to only obtain word cloud)_
 - freqdist _(to only obtain word frequency distribution of top 10 most frequent words)_
 - freqdist, n _(where n is an integer, to only obtain word frequency distribution of top n most frequent words)_

-**analyze**<br>
+**Analyze**<br>

 - bipolar _(to only obtain bipolar sentiments pie chart (positive, negative and neutral))_
 - bipolar, noneutral _(where noneutral is as it is, to only obtain bipolar sentiments pie chart (positive and negative, no neutral))_